Micah456/EmailWebApp/README.md

 database (csv for now) - sysapi - processapi - expapi - html/css/js

 *Current task:*
--Create update user html page
+-Create newuser.html + css and initial js

 *Remaining tasks:*
--Implement update user details
 -Implement create new user - sys api might read dict as string, put if clause that converts to dict (json.loads) if this happens
--Refactor
+-Implement cancel button on writeemail
+-Prevent addition of commas to user details and passwords -Refactor

 *Refactor tasks*